 The immigration interview process can be a rather daunting experience for many clients.
 Therefore it's very understandable if you're anxious about your interview because the decision made by a sole officer can potentially have a huge impact on your future.
 That said, we've compiled a few tips and pieces of advice to get you through the interview process.

 Remember, it's the job of the officer in charge of the interview to detect fraud; thus even a small lie can potentially have an extremely negative impact on your case.
+No immigration attorney will advise you to lie.
 Take a deep breath, relax, and prepare yourself by reading our step-by-step guide on what to expect at a meeting with the immigration officer.

 Here are some of the most commonly useful tips for interviews.
 Note that interviews do not generally follow a pre-set pattern.
 They are done on a case-by-case basis so it's difficult to predict an exact scenario.
 Based on my personal experience in the practice of immigration and nationality laws, I will cover many issues in this article.